 Each country comes with a unique set of challenges.

 China’s decades of mass production experience means they can produce products to nearly any specification and any production size.
-But recent tensions with the U.S. make working with countries who are actively seeking competitive trade deals such as Vietnam and India an enticing option.
+But recent tensions with the U.S. make working with countries who are actively seeking competitive trade deals such as Mexico and India an enticing option.

 We have been working with international foundries for years, and our network of vetted partners has the ability to affordably produce high-quality parts and components for your company.